Enfield Town F.C.: History

-In the summer of 2006 the club were transferred to Division One North of the Isthmian League.
+In the summer of 2006 Enfield were transferred to Division One North of the Isthmian League.
 The 2006–07 season saw them finish third again, but they lost 4–2 to AFC Sudbury in the play-off semi-finals.
 At the end of the season Enfield were liquidated and Enfield Town chairman Paul Millington released a statement suggesting that the two clubs should merge and "return the name of Enfield to the top of the non-league world".
 However, the Enfield players, officials and supporters rejected the offer and formed a brand new club named Enfield 1893.
 Enfield Town qualified for the play-offs again in 2009–10 after finishing fourth.
 However, after beating Wingate & Finchley 3–2 in the semi-finals, they lost 3–1 in the final to Concord Rangers.
 In 2011–12 they were runners-up in the division and went on to win the play-offs, beating Grays Athletic 3–1 on penalties (after a 2–2 draw) in the semi-finals and then defeating Needham Market 1–0 in the final, earning promotion to the Premier Division.

-At the start of the 2012–13 season the club won the Supporters Direct Cup, defeating Wrexham 3–1.
+At the start of the 2012–13 season Enfield won the Supporters Direct Cup, defeating Wrexham 3–1.
 They retained it the following season, beating YB SK Beveren of Belgium 8–2.
 In 2016–17 they finished fourth in the Isthmian League Premier Division before losing 4–2 to Dulwich Hamlet in the play-off semi-finals.
 The 2018–19 season saw the club win the Isthmian League's League Cup, beating AFC Hornchurch 2–0 in the final.
 In 2021–22 they finished third in the Premier Division before losing 3–2 to Hornchurch in the play-off semi-finals.
 The club finished third again the following season, this time beating Wingate & Finchley 1–0 in the play-off semi-finals before defeating Chatham Town 3–0 in the final to earn promotion to the National League South.

+In 2025–26 Enfield finished second-from-bottom of the National League South, resulting in relegation back to the Premier Division of the Isthmian League.